Zqs0527/CPlusPlus/CppWebServer/Notes.md

         - Each docker container is isolated.
 None of its ports are open.
 In order to access our server, we need to open a port and tell the server which port to use
         - `-p` option opens a port.
 The number to the left of the colon is the host machine's port number; the number to the right is the container's port number
         - `-e` option creates an environment variable

+Deploy to Heroku
+- Heroku is a fully managed container-based cloud platform

+    1. Containerize the app
+    2. Heroku login
+    3. Create Heroku app
+    4. Push the container and release it
+    5. Test in the browser